 Causes of constipation

 - Constipation may be caused by a diet that does not include enough fibre and water.
 Fibre and water assist the bowels to move as they should.
-Your child might become constipated often if he/she eats a lot of processed foods, cheeses, white bread and bagels, and meats.
+Your child might become constipated often if he/she eats a lot of processed foods, cheeses, white bread, maize meal, and meats.

 - Your child might ignore the urge to have a bowel movement if he/she is scared of the toilet or doesn’t want to take a break from playing.
 Some children might ignore internal urges if they do not want to use a bathroom away from home.
 Ignoring the urge to go makes it more difficult to go later.
 Painful bowel movements that are caused by big, hard stools also might lead to withholding.

-- Constipation can sometimes be caused by medicines such as antidepressants and those used to treat iron deficiencies.
+- Constipation can sometimes be caused by medication.
 Babies can experience constipation as they move from breast milk to baby formula or from baby food to solid food.
 Toddlers who are toilet training can also experience constipation, particularly if they are not ready.